 At Temple Meadow we believe that home learning provides additional learning opportunities for all pupils.
 It allows children to practise and rehearse key skills; to research and explore topics and ideas and to apply their learning in imaginative ways.
 We aim to provide opportunities to support key skills in Communication and Language, Phonics and Maths.

 Home learning is issued on a Friday and is due in the following Wednesday.

 Home learning consists of 1 x talking ticket based on the Phase 1 aspect they are learning and 1 x Maths task each week, linked to the learning that has taken place in school.
-At the start of the year, pupils are given a home learning folder.
-Please ensure once home learning is marked, that this is kept at home.

 For children who are working on Phase 2 Phonics, staff will also upload the Phonic sounds and tricky words the children have been learning onto Tapestry with some fun games and activities to complete.

 Should any of the Nursery pupils need support with their home learning, the Nursery teaching team can provide this throughout the week.

 Children should make sure they bring a reusable water bottle into school daily - this must only contain water.
 Children can make use of our water machine to refill bottles.
 Please ensure water bottles are clearly labelled.

 During snack time, children also have access to free milk and a range of fruit where we discuss healthy eating with the children and the benefits it has on their body.

 During snack time, elements of the Personal, Social, Emotional Development curriculum are covered at this time and children are expected to wash their hands before eating and are encouraged to make healthy choices regarding their food.
 It is also a time when the class are able to come together and have a chat, to reflect on their learning and make relationships.